lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-29-where-do-we-start-refactoring-a-large-method.md

 categories: refactoring
 ---

-#### We see a large method and decide to refactor.
+> We see a large method and decide to refactor.
-#### There is so much to nip away at.
+> There is so much to nip away at.
-#### Where do we start?
+> Where do we start?

-If this has happened to you, you may also know that if we pick a less than ideal place to start, we may end up with abstractions that are also less than ideal.
+Has this happened to you?
+If it has, you may also know that if we pick a less than ideal place to start, the abstractions we come up with may be no better.

 So, again, where do we start?